abij/car_lookup_slackbot/README.md

 ### TODO's:

-- Include LetsEncrypt for a valid TLS connection.
+- Include LetsEncrypt for a valid TLS connection, change the endpoints to https://.
 - Use a single command `/kenteken` and not also `/my_car` and use an english name, I like: `/car` simple and short!
+- Make the bot Workspace indipendend: Its now for a single Workspace (Xebia) using one fileshare with a single csv-file